- Cleaning Fresh Juice Stains from Carpet

 - Be sure to use cool/cold water, warm water speeds up the setting process and makes the stains more difficult to remove.

-- Do not use laundry detergent or automatic dishwasher detergents as they may damage the fibers of your carpet.
+- Do not use laundry detergent or automatic dishwasher detergents as they often contain brighteners which can discolor your carpet.

 I have an old fruit juice stain on my carpet.
 I thought it was cleaned after the spill, but the stain has reappeared many years later.
 I have tried Resolve and OxiClean, but the stain seems to be getting worse.
 Any ideas?